 Multiple countries throughout South and Central America are experiencing varying levels of turmoil which are both exacerbating existing threats to their security and sovereignty as well as creating new risks.
 If left unchecked, such issues could combine to create serious regional security liabilities.

 Honduras was thrown into turmoil in late November 2017, when a bitterly contested election resulted in widespread protests throughout the country amid allegations of systemic fraud and vote rigging.
 Despite the fact that the initial vote tally had favored center-left opposition candidate Salvador Nasralla, after a 36-hour delay the US-supported incumbent Juan Orlando Hernández was declared the winner.
 The apparently fraudulent result led to calls for a fresh election from official observers acting on behalf of the Organization of American States (OAS) on December 18th, 2017.
-The levels of violence have only escalated in the aftermath of the initial unrest, with fresh reports that clashes between protestors and Honduran security forces on January 21st, 2018 leaving at one dead and raising the overall death toll to at least 31.
+The levels of violence have only escalated in the aftermath of the initial unrest, with fresh reports that clashes between protestors and Honduran security forces on January 21st, 2018 left at least one dead while raising the overall death toll to 31.

 The New York Times noted in December 2017 that the friction between American supported factions and the opposition had created a moral crisis for the United States, who justify the propping up of the current government as necessary to maintain regional stability as well as stem the flow of migrants and drugs heading for the US’ southern border.
 American support for Honduras is part of a broader strategy to shore up Central American nations and assist them in combatting drugs, weapons and undocumented migrants that are making their way from South America to the United States.